muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Support-Vector-Machines/README.md

 ## 2. Soft Margin Classifier

+In practice, real data is messy and cannot be separated perfectly with a hyperplane.
+The constraint of maximizing the margin of the line that separates the classes must be relaxed [1].
 Choosing a threshold that allows misclassifications is an example of the Bias/Variance Tradeoff that plagues all of machine learning.
 When we allow misclassifications, the distance between the observations and the threshold is called a Soft Margin [2].

 ## 3. Kernels